-Today there are so many branded cleaners to choose from.
-Many of these cleaners are marketed towards specific cleanup purposes with their ‘special’ formulas.
+Today there are lots and lots of cleaners and brands to choose from and many of these cleaners are marketed towards specific cleanup purposes with their unique ‘special’ formulas.

-Here’s the thing… More profits are made if they convince you that you ‘need’ these special cleaners – the one’s that always seem to be re-formulated, ‘improved’, or ‘advanced’.
+Here’s the thing… More profits are made if they convince you that you need these special cleaners – “re-formulated”, “improved”, or “advanced”, etc..

-The brands are constantly reinventing themselves and offering more choices and formulations, to train you into believing that you need many different types of cleaners, each with their own specific special purpose.
+The brands are constantly reinventing themselves and offering more choices and formulations, however somehow you keep paying more and more.

 Floor Cleaner (1/3 cup Borax, 1 gallon warm water, squirt of dish washing detergent, splash of ammonia)

-Window Cleaner for very dirty windows (1/3 cup Borax, 1 gallon warm water, wash with soft cloth, then rinse using fresh water with soft cloth before drying to minimize streaks)
+Window Cleaner for very dirty windows (1/3 cup Borax, 1 gallon warm water, wash with soft cloth, then rinse using fresh water with soft cloth before drying to minimize streaks.
+Squeegee works best for no streaks.)

 Toilet Disinfectant and Cleaner (1/2 cup Borax added to basin water, let stand for awhile, then clean with toilet brush)